 - you drink more than four cups of brewed coffee per day (see the Mayo Clinic Report), or

 - you’re (hyper) sensitive to the negative side effects of caffeine, such as insomnia, anxiety, headaches, or restlessness, to name a few.
 An estimated 20% of the population falls into this category, or

 Whatever your reason may be, there are steps you can take to enjoy your coffee while reducing, and perhaps even eliminating, the unpleasant side effects.
 These steps involve getting creative with two basic variables in the preparation of your coffee: The Coffee Bean and the Brew Method.
 Let’s start with the with coffee beans first.

 Mess with the Bean

 1. Use Less Ground Coffee

-Basically, the more ground coffee you use, the higher the caffeine content in your resulting brew.
-If you normally use a heaped tablespoon of coffee per six liquid ounces of water, try using a bit less and see if you can live with the resulting concoction.
+The more ground coffee you use, the higher the caffeine content in the resulting brew.
+If you normally use a heaped tablespoon of coffee per six liquid ounces of water, try using a bit less and see if you still enjoy the resulting concoction.

 - Reduce the amount of ground coffee while keeping the amount of water consistent.